W-David-Porter/acim/src/text/1-the-meaning-of-miracles/v-wholeness-and-spirit/index.md

 3. When the Atonement has been completed, all talents will be shared by all the Sons of God.
 ²God is not partial.
 ³All His children have His total Love, and all His gifts are freely given to everyone alike.
-⁴“Except ye become as little children” means that unless you fully recognise your complete dependence on God, you cannot know the real power of the Son in his true relationship with the Father.
+⁴“Except ye become as little children” means that unless you fully recognize your complete dependence on God, you cannot know the real power of the Son in his true relationship with the Father.
 ⁵The specialness of God’s Sons does not stem from exclusion but from inclusion.
 ⁶All my brothers are special.
 ⁷If they believe they are deprived of anything, their perception becomes distorted.